blcxtranslations/blcx/_translated/chapter-0026.md

 Although he was too tired to move, Lin Xuan's mind had not been idle.
 Summarizing his experiences after cultivation was a habit and he came to the above conclusions.

-Practicing with spirit tools was very toilsome, but Lin Xuan would not give up, the road of cultivation was filled with thistles and thorns, it required tenacity.
+Practising with spirit tools was very toilsome, but Lin Xuan would not give up, the road of cultivation was filled with thistles and thorns, it required tenacity.
 The power of spirit tools also attracted him, as long as he perseveres, he will definitely master them one day.

 But Lin Xuan also saw his own shortcomings.
 Although he had a cultivation of the fourth layer, which is very good compared to his peers who entered the sect at the same time, but using this little amount of spiritual power to control spirit tools, he could only manage with great effort.
 The spiritual power in his body would be drained after at most half an hour.